jiangeyre/Web25Git-1/README.md

 # Web25Git
-this is a test repo for web25
+This is a test repo for Web25.
 # TESTING H1